 Virginia Peninsula AVA applied for by TWW and approval is expected

 Valuable trademarks, customer data base, mailing list, and website

 Iconic, trusted, & valuable “Williamsburg Winery” brand and reputation

 The Williamsburg Winery offering truly represents a unique, exciting and premier level opportunity to acquire a strongly branded, well-known, and fully integrated hospitality business with world-class wine production at its core—and all in a vibrant, dynamic, and world-famous destination location providing superior business advantages well into the future.
 It just awaits your vision, your energy, and your commitment to continued growth and excellence!

-ASKING PRICE: $40 Million – (Excluding Wine Inventory)
+**Recent $11 Million Reduction** NEW ASKING PRICE: $35 Million – (Now Includes $6M of Wine Inventory)

 Further information and Offering Memorandum is available upon the execution of a Non-Disclosure Agreement, and provision of verifiable Proof/Source of Funds letter directly from a recognized financial institution.